Skip to main content

 Outcomes of the project

-The results of this project will be analysed and interpreted and reported to the Museum’s Collections Development Group (the group that makes decisions on acquisitions).
+The results of this project will be shared with the Museum’s Collections Development Group (the group that makes decisions on acquisitions).
 Results may also be included in project reports, presentations and publications.

 We hope that the results of this project will allow us to develop future projects focused on our collections and acquisition processes.